How to stand up for yourself in a tight time

 If you chose to fight for others, you would fight for yourself too; it’s not logical, though, but it is psychological.
 If you have selected your battles, then you are on the right path to stand up for yourself in tough times.

 The truth is that you have to fight for yourself no matter what the circumstances are telling you.

-What others around you are predicting and what others are going to tell you if you have made up your mind for the fight you likely succeed because, according to Joan of Arc, most battles are won and lost in minds even stepping to the battlefield.
+What others around you are predicting and what others will tell you if you have made up your mind for the fight, you likely succeed because, according to Joan of Arc, most battles are won and lost in minds even stepping to the battlefield.

 It’s so true that no one having a brain at the right place will argue about it.
 Prepare yourself for the battle of existence.
 This can be against you, your family, and friends.
 But to stand up for your rights, you have to fight.